runtpacket/Struggle-Bus-Labs/README.md

 [Mellow Fly SB2040 v1 KB3D Guide](https://wiki.kb-3d.com/home/mellow/voron/mellow_sb2040)

 [Mellow SB2040v1](https://github.com/Mellow-3D/Fly-SB2040)

+Mellow Fly SB2040 V2 released the magic smoke.
+I had just started a print and watched the printer start to home when I saw the smoke.
+Opened up the stealth burner to find a capacitor was missing.
+It looked to be cold soldered.
+This led to a mofsit spewing it's guts.
+Fast replacement thanks to KB3D.

 The Mellow Fly SB2040 v1 and v2 are incompatable with the Chaotics Labs CNC Tap V2.